Note on Desani’s Nadi Texts

 Personal ambition acts as an impediment.
 That too is part of Desani’s teaching.
 One does not enter on this path with expectation.
 That is failure at the offset, the beginning.
 Devotion is freely given, selflessly, meaning no expectation of any return, outcome.
 We live, we love, we freely give obeisance.
 And, we wait on the Lord.
 Be humble.
 As creatures we do not, cannot, know what is going on with this world in spite of what some very intelligent people think.
 We might approach the Truth but without proper understanding that avails little.
 These people, which includes most scientists hold the false belief that understanding is only a product of ratiocination.
 More on this later.
 But, surely, to know about (a thing) is not to know.
 To know about is to know a measurement taken, I think, and is far removed from true understanding.
 It is mistaking, it seems to this one, measurement for understanding.
 Realize, the Universe is immeasurable and therefore can’t be known for the infinite can’t be measured.
 Besides that the immanence of the “Divine creative spirit” could very well mean that the “Universe” is more verb than noun making it even less suseptible to measurement.
 My thoughts.
 (God to Moses: Tell them “I am” sends you.)

 Perhaps this explains in part why he eschewed world renown.
 Desani knew he could make himself a world famous figure in the mold of the others of the times such as Maharishi Mahesh Yogi.
 He renounced this as mentioned in one of his Nadis.
-And, most likely, he recognized that most of these people were poseurs and justifiably wanted not to be associated with them.
+And, certainly, he recognized that most of these people were poseurs and justifiably wanted not to be associated with them.
 His message to his followers was that one should be satisfied with what comes one’s way and if you do try for a particular thing, outcome, and fail three times, then it should be accepted as not intended to happen anyway.
 So, instead he advanced truly selfless spiritual good centered around love of the Lord, Bhakti (Yoga), as it is named, whose tradition goes back to the Vedas, say, five thousand years.
 He was not a preacher, but led by example.
 He meticulously never sought advantage for himself.

 No doubt he came into a world unworthy of him.
 His proteges, including this writer, were not worthy of him.
 He was like a Christ, a savior, but without the disciples.
 He did determine to work with what was at hand, however, and one, at least, Todd Katz, tries his utmost to come through for him to this day.
 I’d charge anyone interested to avail themselves of the material available at Desani.org, particularly the papers he has filed on Google Drive.
 Also, the so-called (Internet’s) Way Back Machine has archives of Mr. Katz’s web site.

 A further thought on this.
 Note, on the other hand it was written in his Nadis that those who gathered now to help him were in former lives also helpers; had asked to be allowed to play a similar role in future.
 And, as noted here, a craft given to the undeserving condemns to great suffering the teacher and the practitioner.
 One assumes, therefore, that those gathered to him were good, worthy, people in spite of what I say above.
 At least that is the general appearance.
-Nevertheless this one made a vow and assume the others did likewise.
+Nevertheless this one made a vow and one must assume the others did likewise.

 Clearly the injunction to not have expectations evades this one.
 So, I’ll leave it alone with the admission that this writer finds it puzzling and must assume that the truth of the matter is hidden to him.
 The linked document clearly states that this craft takes many lives to come to fruition.
 So whether someone is worthy or not must be looked at from that perspective.